 Although the definition of these spaces is relatively simple, the construction is elaborate with heavy notation and based on differential operator-adapted multilevel methods from scientific computing and computational applied mathematics, for solution of Partial Differential Equations \cite{D'Heedene2005,Castrillon2003}.
 The details of construction of these multilevel spaces for random fields on complex geometries can be found our recent publication \cite{Castrillon2022} for the scalar case.
 Here we extend this optimal decomposition to multidimensional vector fields.

-We will assume that $U$ can be decomposed into simplicies, which can be thought as generalizations of triangulations to arbitrary dimensions.
+We will assume that $U$ can be decomposed into simplices, which can be thought of as generalizations of triangulations to arbitrary dimensions.
 This allows complex geometric shapes to be simply approximated.
-First we give some definitions.
+First, we give some definitions.

-\begin{definition} A $k$-simplex is defined to be a convex hull of vertices $z_0,z_1,\dots,z_k \in \R^k$ that are affinely independent. \end{definition}
+\begin{definition} A $k$-simplex is defined to be a convex hull of vertices $z_0,z_1,\dots,z_k \in \R^d$ that are affinely independent. \end{definition}